 Museums and Technology

+For several years I managed digital outreach initiatives at the National Gallery of Art in Washington, D.C.
+(2012-2015).
+I took on a newly created educational technology position and was thrilled at the opportunities to bring the nation’s cultural treasures to the people through the power of new media.
 For 8 seriously amazing years (2003-2011), I brought digital projects to life at the Smithsonian’s National Museum of American History.
 I worked with curators, educators, partners, board members, and a host of other experts and stakeholders to shape an online presence that brought the organization into the 21st century.
 While there, I initiated projects and led the strategic direction for many new media technologies including email newsletters, online fundraising platforms, websites, blogs, social media, and mobile platforms.

 Working in museums means there is always something inspiring, challenging, or just plain weird to learn about.